Yaman244/April-dashboard-/README.md

-# April-dashboard-
+# sass-project-
-Responsive dashboard with HTML and Css
+Responsive website with Html, css, javascript, and sass

-April dashbord is an admain dashbord with a golden theme.
+this is a courses website templet

 ## project nots:
 the project is just a static web page.